ibm-cloud-docs/containers/cs_users.md

       * **Service access role**: Grants access to the Kubernetes API from within a cluster so that users can manage Kubernetes resources such as pods, deployments, services, and namespaces.
 To find a list of supported actions per role, see [service roles reference page](/docs/containers?topic=containers-access_reference#service).<p class="note">Do not assign a platform role at the same time as you assign a service role.
 If you also want the user to have a platform role, repeat these steps but leave the namespace field blank and assign only a platform role (do not assign a service access role again).</p>
    8. Click **Add**.
    9. If you assigned only service roles to users, the users must [launch the Kubernetes dashboard from the CLI](/docs/containers?topic=containers-deploy_app#db_cli) instead of the {{site.data.keyword.cloud_notm}} console.
 Otherwise, [give the users the platform **Viewer** role](#add_users_cli_platform).

-   10. **Optional: Resource groups only**: In the **Assign access to a resource group** field, select at least the **Viewer** platform role so that users can work with clusters in a resource group other than the default.
+4. Assign the users **Viewer** access to the resource group so that they can work with clusters in resource groups other than default.
+Note that users must have access to the resource group to create clusters.
+    1. Click the **IAM services** tile.
+    2. In the services drop-down list, select **No service access**.
+    3. In the next drop-down list, scope the policy to **All resource groups** or to particular resource groups.
+    4. Select **Viewer**.
+    5. Click **Add**.

-   11. In the side panel, review the **Access summary** of your changes, and click **Assign**.
+5. In the side panel, review the **Access summary** of your changes, and click **Assign**.

-4. For the user to be added, the RBAC permissions must be synced to the cluster.
+6. For the user to be added, the RBAC permissions must be synced to the cluster.
 The user who is granted access must [launch the Kubernetes dashboard](/docs/containers?topic=containers-deploy_app#db_gui) to initiate the sync.
 RBAC permissions are cached, so the sync might not be instantaneous.

 ### Assigning {{site.data.keyword.cloud_notm}} IAM roles with the CLI
 {: #add_users_cli}